 Ross is a Consultant Paediatric Surgeon and Lead for Surgical Oncology and Trauma at the Sheffield Children’s Hospital.
 He is widely recognised for passionately driving the medical crowd towards more efficient presentation techniques for years.
 He has developed the “p cubed” approach to conceptualise different components that need to be addressed when planning and doing a presentation:

-Mads Astvad is a long time #FOAMed proponent and initiator of the scanFOAM project which aims for online delivery of high quality educational content from the Scandinavian region.
-When not developing FOAM projects he works as a paediatric anaesthetist/intensivist at the university hospital in Odense, Denmark.
+Mads Astvad is a long time #FOAMed proponent and co-founder of the scanFOAM project.
+When not applying geek solutions to FOAM projects he works as a paediatric anaesthetist/intensivist at the university hospital in Odense, Denmark.
 Follow him on twitter.

 Camilla Birgitte Sørensen, MD currently works on her PhD in Tourette’s.
 She is particularly passionate about paediatrics, emergency medicine and education.
 Find her on twitter at @camillabirgitte.

 Julie Derringer is new to our team, but quite the veteran when it comes to running educational courses.
 She is on the board of directors for the teaching course.
 Her day time job is as travelling registered nurse in the US.
 Follow her on twitter.